-In less than 2.5 years, through the year-round schedule, you can earn a Bachelor of Science in Healthcare Administration
+In less than 2.5 years, through the year-round schedule, you can earn a Bachelor of Science in Health Science, concentration in Healthcare Administration.

 About Healthcare Administration

 The Bachelor of Science degree program in Healthcare Administration produces graduates who may plan, direct, coordinate, and supervise the delivery of healthcare.
 Program emphasis will be on the preparation of future medical and health services managers to deal with the integration of healthcare delivery systems, technological innovations, an increasingly complex regulatory environment, and an increased focus on preventive care.
 Program graduates will be prepared to improve efficiency in a variety of healthcare settings and to positively impact the quality of the care provided.